 8) Decrease the reserved disk space

 By default, Linux reserves 5% of the disk space from each partition for the root user, so root can still log in even if the disk is full.
-You may have noticed when running a df that you may be using 900GB out of a 1TB drive, but only have 50GB available…that’s because the other 50GB is reserved.
+You may have noticed when running a command to check disk space that you may be using 900GB out of a 1TB drive, but only have 50GB available.
+That’s because the other 50GB is reserved.

 For larger drives, you really don’t need the whole 5%.
-I would recommend setting this value down to 2500 blocks so you can utilize more of the disk space.
-You can do this with tune2fs:
+We recommend setting this value to 2500 blocks so you can utilize more of the disk space.
+You can do this with this command via SSH:

 tune2fs -r 2500 /dev/sda1

-You’ll want to probably man the tune2fs command before you use it for other options on setting the reserved space for your partitions.
+***You will want to use the man command on the tune2fs command before you use it.
+This will allow you to see the other options on setting the reserved space for your partitions.***

 If you have a larger churn rate you probably have some user accounts laying around on your server that you don’t need.
-Check out WHM > List Suspended Accounts (or ls /var/cpanel/suspended) and look for suspended accounts that you may be able to remove from the server to free up space.
-You can terminate accounts in WHM > Terminate an Account or using the command /scripts/killacct <user> <y/n> (y/n indicating whether to save the DNS records)
+Check out WHM > List Suspended Accounts (or run the command ls /var/cpanel/suspended) and look for suspended accounts that you may be able to remove from the server to free up space.
+You can terminate accounts in WHM > Terminate an Account or using the command /scripts/killacct <user> <y/n> (y or n will indicate whether to save the DNS records)

 As a hosting provider you should have a Terms of Service that specifically tells your customers what they can (or rather cannot) store on your server.
-Most hosts have specific rules about the hosting of non-website-related backups and copyrighted material, but don’t pro actively scan their servers for it.
+Most hosts have specific rules about the hosting of non-website-related backups and copyrighted material, but don’t proactively scan their servers for it.
 It wouldn’t hurt to run a few locate commands to find common files associated with copyright violations, like .mp3, .avi, .exe, etc, and have your customers remove them from the server.
-I once cleared over 300Gb of space on a server just by having customers remove contraband files from the server.
-On top of that, you’re also preserving the integrity of your business from a legal standpoint.
+By doing so you are also preserving the integrity of your business from a legal standpoint.

-Some of your customers may have a legitimate need for large amount of disk space, and therefore you may be unable to keep the disk space usage on your server at a reasonable level.
-A lot of hosting providers have alternate servers that are more “low key” but have huge disk storage volumes to accommodate customers that have larger sites.
-You might want to consider investing in a server that will be less populated and only the users that occupy a large amount of space.
+Some of your customers may have a legitimate need for a large amount of disk space, and therefore you may be unable to keep the disk space usage on your server at a reasonable level.
+A lot of hosting providers have alternate servers that don’t have as much in the way of resources but have huge disk storage volumes to accommodate customers that have larger sites.
+You might want to consider investing in a server that will be less populated for the users that occupy a large amount of space.